awsdocs/aws-cloudtrail-user-guide/doc_source/query-lake-cli.md

 ## Get query results<a name="lake-cli-get-query-results"></a>

-The following example AWS CLI command gets event data results of a query\.
+The following example AWS CLI get\-query\-results command gets event data results of a query\.
 You must specify an ARN or the ID suffix of the ARN for `--event-data-store`, and the `QueryID` returned by the start\-query command\.
 The `BytesScanned` value matches the number of bytes for which your account is billed for the query, unless the query is still running\.
 Optional parameters include `--max-query-results`, to specify a maximum number of results that you want the command to return on a single page\.
 If there are more results than your specified `--max-query-results` value, run the command again adding the returned `NextToken` value to get the next page of results\.

 ```
 aws cloudtrail get-query-results